datalad-handbook/book/docs/usecases/encrypted_annex.rst

    $ datalad update --sibling entrystore --how merge

-.. find-out-more:: A note to users of python API
+.. find-out-more:: A note to users of Python API

    The results of the ``diff`` command include files that were not changed, so to look for changes we need to filter them by state;
    e.g. if we only expect additions, we can do this: